 - No subscription option for the powder.

-I must remark that this is the first iteration of the powder; thus, many aspects are not fully ironed.
-For instance, I find it odd that they only offer 20% of the daily recommended dose of iron.
-While this may not be life-changing, I tend to like micronutrient rich meal replacements (since I will tend to have one/two a day and will allow me to balance any short-comings).
+I must remark that this is the first iteration of the powder; thus, many aspects are not fully ironed out.
+For instance, I find it odd that they only offer 10% of the daily recommended dose of iron.
+This is even less than the 20% (already low) provided by the first iteration.

 Another issue with Saturo Powder is the barrier of entry.
-I am unsure if it is unintentional but you need to order 8 pouches even if you have some RTDs already in your cart, making starting with Saturo Powder quite expensive.
+I am unsure if it is unintentional but you need to order 2 pouches with 26 meals; even if you have some RTDs already in your cart.
+This makes starting with Saturo Powder quite expensive.
 Particularly when compared with the competition.

 Lastly, I would love to see a subscription option for Saturo Powder.
 The fact that they currently do not offer any, might be because they are on a beta phase where they are collecting data about the interest on the product.

 - Increased adaptation in the Saturo network.

 - More powder versions.